elunna/nerfhack-changelog/README.md

 * This pesky spellcaster will relentlessly summon spheres of all types
 * They will actively avoid the player and use the spheres as their offense.
 * Although they can cast clerical spells, they only can cast summon orbs, healing, and protection.
-* Currently uses the transmuter's tile from SpliceHack.
+* Currently, uses the transmuter's tile from SpliceHack.

 ## MONSTER CHANGES